 The Delaware Department of Agriculture, in partnership with University of Delaware Extension, are performing On-Farm Readiness Reviews.
-On-Farm Readiness Reviews are voluntary, confidential, free, non-regulatory, on-farm assessments designed to help the grower gauge their readiness for the Produce Safety Rule prior to an inspection.
-All notes that are take during these reviews are left on farm.
+On-Farm Readiness Reviews are voluntary, confidential, free, non-regulatory, on-farm risk-assessments designed to help the grower gauge their readiness for the Produce Safety Rule prior to an inspection.
+All notes that are taken during these reviews are left on farm.
 More information about these reviews can be found below.
 If you are interested in an On-Farm Readiness Review please contact: DE.ProduceSafety@delaware.gov

 In an effort to assist the grower in implementation of the Produce Safety Rule on their farm, the Produce Safety Alliance has put together a Records Required by the FSMA Produce Safety Rule: Fact Sheet.
 Click here to download the FSMA Produce Safety Rule: Templates for PSR records.